opus1993/pubrepo/content/post/2021-08-13-data-evangelist-part-16/index.md

 projects: []
 ---

 For this, the sixteenth post of the series, we are going to explore a few of the graphical abstractions used in data science.
 Technical people take pride in acquiring and mastering arcane, valuable skills sets.
 We like to talk about tools and complex math.
-Unfortunately, some audiences are prone to cynically attribute motivations for tech presentations as sales pitches for tools, or worse: "when you are a hammer, every problem is a nail."
-Graphical abstractions are needed to ground everyone on the mission, on where we each fit in, and on our motivations.
+Unfortunately, some audiences are prone to cynically attribute the motivations for tech presentations as sales pitches for tools, or worse: "when you are a hammer :hammer:, every problem is a nail."
+Graphical abstractions are needed to ground everyone on the mission and on where we each fit in.

 An example of a graphical abstraction: